WORKSECTION

 • datestart — start date in DD.MM.YYYY format

-• dateend — due date or end date in DD.MM.YYYY format
+• dateend — due date in DD.MM.YYYY format

-• subscribe — comma separated list of user emails, who will be subscribed to a task
+• subscribe — user emails separated by commas, who will be subscribed to the task

-• hidden — comma separated list of user emails, who will have access to this task, while it will be hidden for others
+• hidden — user emails separated by commas, who will have access to this task, while it will be hidden for others

-• mention — comma separated list of user emails, who will be mentioned at the end* of the task description
+• mention — user emails separated by commas, who will be mentioned at the end of the task description

 • max_time — time estimates